 4. Request for removal

-Every blocklist has a process to get removed.
-Sometimes, following deliverability best practices for a few weeks automatically removes you.
+Every blacklist has a process to get removed.
+Sometimes, just following deliverability best practices for a few weeks automatically removes you.
+Other times, you need to follow specific steps.

-Either way, you can only request an email blocklist removal when you’ve fixed the issue that got you blocked.
-Once you have, contact the blocklist and ask for the required steps to get removed.
+Either way, you can only request an email blacklist removal when you’ve fixed the issue that got you blocked.
+Once fixed, contact the blacklist and ask for the required steps to get removed.

 Usually, this includes filling out a form, sending out an email, or paying a fee.